Mexico’s 12 Best Places to Live: Where Perfect Weather Meets $1,500/Month Rent

 This destination is famous for its world-class golf courses, five-star resorts, and exclusive beach clubs.
 But beyond the glitz, there’s a laid-back, small-town charm.
 You’ll find upscale restaurants, yacht-filled marinas, and boutique shopping, yet also quaint fishing villages and quiet beaches perfect for peaceful escapes.

-Whether you’re looking for oceanfront villas, luxury condos, or gated communities, Los Cabos offers the best of both worlds—sophisticated living with a relaxed coastal vibe.
-With 300 days of sunshine a year and a thriving expat community, it’s easy to see why so many choose to call this paradise home.
+Whether you’re looking for oceanfront villas, luxury condos, or gated communities, Los Cabos offers the best of both worlds…sophisticated living with a relaxed coastal vibe.
+With 300 days of sunshine a year and a thriving expat community, it’s such a paradise to call home.

 4. Merida